byteface/pypals/README.md

 	$ Hi my name is sportsfan, Thankyou for creating me!
 	$ I am listening...

-sportsfan has been created and you can see him in /bin directory.
+sportsfan has been created, you can see him in /bin directory.
 He can gather data about sports using any python commands you write and put in the commands folder

 now try running this command...